7 AUGUST 2013

 'kunanyi' has been officially gazetted and is now recognised as the indigenous name for Mount Wellington.

-Our proposal includes a Pinnacle Centre which will encompass an interpretation experience.
-Tours will take all visitors to the mountain on a journey of discovery through its fascinating and largely untold geological formation, aboriginal heritage and colonial adaption.
+Consistent with our proposed sustainable transport and conservation practices, we look forward to enabling indigenous tours from and through our proposed Pinnacle Centre.
+We hope all visitors to the mountain can be taken on a journey of discovery through its fascinating and largely untold geological formation, aboriginal heritage and colonial adaption.

-We have begun collaborative work with various indigenous stakeholder groups to ensure this unique heritage is both properly interpreted for broader appreciation, and greater respect for the mountain's long significance to all humans.
+We have begun collaborative work with various indigenous elders and stakeholder groups to ensure this unique heritage is properly interpreted.
+Not just for broader appreciation but also deeper respect for the mountain's long significance to all humans.